 Treatments range from extra oxygen to surgery.
 To help prevent a collapsed lung from happening, stop smoking and see your COPD doctor regularly.

 Blood carries oxygen to cells throughout your body and carbon dioxide away from them.
 But because you're not breathing in and out fully, you may have less oxygen than you need or more carbon dioxide than you should in your blood.
 Either of these may be why you have shortness of breath.
 A high carbon dioxide level can also give you a headache and make you woozy.

 Low blood oxygen levels can lead to narrowed arteries and higher blood pressure in the blood vessels that go from your heart to your lungs, as well as within your lungs.
 That can put a lot of stress on your heart, making it work harder than it should.
-It could become heart failure, a permanent condition in which your heart is too weak to do its job well.
+It could become right-sided heart failure, a permanent condition in which your heart is too weak to do its job well.